Sympathy for the Child

 Lu blinked back at Mary with surprise in her beady eyes.
 She looked more like someone Lei could call an equal with her head held high and her eyes looking back at his with respect for him and herself.
 The air was so tense that Lu wondered if Mary might actually impress her master with her determination so soon.
 Had Anselm seen this side of her?
 If he had, would he be proud of her or concerned?
 So many things rolled around her mind, but if she was going to follow this conversation, she needed to pay attention.

 “What exactly do you mean by that?”
-Mary finally said after the lengthy pause between them.
+Mary finally said after the long pause between them.

 “I will only help a Sun Dweller,” he said coolly, narrowing his eyes in her direction.
 “I have no time to waste on a self-loathing vampir that will not accept their birthright.
 You cannot continue the charade as a mortal for much longer.
 You and your sister were born to complete a task.
 I could guide you in that task, but should you have the slightest inkling of fleeing once you have reclaimed your lost twin, I would abandon you to your fate.”